How to Train Yourself to Sing on Key Using the Piano

 Solfeggio is a great way to develop your sight singing skills

-There are all types of ear training and sight singing software available on the internet.
-I will list some for you on this hub.
+There are all types of ear training and sight singing software available on the internet as well as youtube videos.

 Her name is Tawny and she was brought to me at age 5 to begin piano lessons.
 Nothing unusual about this as many children study piano at the age of five.
 However, this small, brown-haired little lady was completely blind.